Welcome to today's edition of the Rush 24-7 podcast.

 What does that mean?

-She is from the Washington Post, said, Do you agree there's a message here that the Republicans need to listen to?
+Said, do you agree there's a message here that the Republicans need to listen to?

-I think that there is the within uh between McCain and Romney hatred, but it will also be a test of the resistance to John McCain of seven segments of the Republican Party.
+I think that there is the within between McCain and Romney hatred, but it will also be a test of the resistance to John McCain of seven segments of the Republican Party.

 Obviously, Rush Limbaugh has been after him.